department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/qa/test-cases.md

 ### Note

-This may not be different than other token-based edge cases, but calling this out for coverage
+This case may not be different than other token-based edge cases, but calling this out for coverage.

 ### Use case

-- As a user, I have clicked a link that is not longer valid (i.e., for an appointment that happened yesterday)
+- As a user, I have clicked a link that is no longer valid (i.e., for an appointment that happened yesterday)

 ### Arrange (Data needed)

-- A link to the check in app with a expired LoROTA token
+- A link to the check in-app with an expired LoROTA token

 Example: <https://staging.va.gov/health-care/appointment-check-in/?id=EXPIRED-TOKEN-HERE>

 ### Act

 - The link Loads
-- User should see a error page
+- User should see an error page

 ### Assert (Expected Outcome)

 - Application does not crash
-- The user sees a `Error` screen with appropriate messaging that matches the mock ups
+- The user sees an `Error` screen with appropriate messaging that matches the mockups

-## Test Case D: Edge Case - Token doesn't exist
+## Test Case D: Edge Case - No token provided

 > No Cypress test created yet

 ### Note

-This may not be different than other token-based edge cases, but calling this out for coverage
+This case may not be different than other token-based edge cases, but calling this out for coverage.

 ### Use case